EpsilonSolutions/netscaler-command-reference/docs/ssl/ssl-parameter/ssl-parameter.md

 * ALL - Deny all secure and nonsecure SSL renegotiation.
 * NONSECURE - Deny nonsecure SSL renegotiation.
 Allows only clients that support RFC 5746.
-Possible values: NO, FRONTEND_CLIENT, FRONTEND_CLIENTSERVER, ALL, NONSECURE Default value: NORENEG_FE_BE
+Possible values: NO, FRONTEND_CLIENT, FRONTEND_CLIENTSERVER, ALL, NONSECURE Default value: ALL

 <b>insertionEncoding</b>
 Encoding method used to insert the subject or issuer's name in HTTP requests to servers.
 Possible values: Unicode, UTF-8
-Default value: UNICODE_INSERTION
+Default value: Unicode

 <b>ocspCacheSize</b>
 Size, per packet engine, in megabytes, of the OCSP cache.
 A maximum of 10% of the packet engine memory can be assigned.
 Because the maximum allowed packet engine memory is 4GB, the maximum value that can be assigned to the OCSP cache is approximately 410 MB.
 Default value: 10
+Minimum value: 0
 Maximum value: 512

 <b>pushFlag</b>